SimformSolutionsPvtLtd/react-native-reactions/README.md

 # TODO

 - [ ] Customize Emoji (Add more emoji options)
-- [ ] Improve gesture and select emoji in a Single gesture event
 - [ ] Landscape support

 ## Find this library useful? ❤️